yinyin/javascript-md5/README.txt

-I made these from optimized implementations from Joseph Meyers and ez2.
+I made these from implementations by Joseph Meyers and ez2.

+What I did is wrap the code for closure compiler and add unit tests to make sure minimized code still working.

 Here are the URLs of original implementations:
 ez2: http://2basix.nl/page.php?al=javascript%20fast%20md5